⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Eat a nutritious meal before

 Make sure your family eats a healthy meal before trick-or-treating, which can help limit the number of sweets.
-Eating candy alongside a meal can also protect your teeth because the saliva our mouths produce help dilute the amount of sugar present.
+Eating candy alongside a meal can also protect your teeth because the saliva our mouths produce helps dilute the amount of sugar present.

 And don’t forget about hydration!
 Drinks that some children love, like soda and even juice, can have as much or even more sugar than candy.
 Choose water as much as possible to rinse any leftover food particles out of the mouth.